Providing love and care for your pet is a lifelong commitment. Who will honor this commitment if you no longer can?

 Instead of leaving the fate of your companions to your friends and relatives, you should include their future as part of your estate plan.

-Retirement communities, such as PFOA's Life Time Care, can provide the peace of mind in knowing that if something happens to you, your cat friends will be well taken care of for the rest of their natural lives.
+Retirement communities can provide the peace of mind in knowing that if something happens to you, your cat friends will be well taken care of for the rest of their natural lives.

 What Do I Do?